top-on/llmask/README.md

 ## Disclaimer

-⚠️ This project currently is just a demo on what LLMs can do for authorship anonymization.
+⚠️ This project currently is just a demo on what LLMs can do for authorship anonymization.<br>
-⚠️ There is currently no proof that this tool can beat state-of-the-art stylometry!
+⚠️ There is no proof that this tool can beat state-of-the-art stylometry!

 ### Known Limitations